Skip to content

 Edit transcript

-7. When you're done editing the transcript, click on the title of your Zoom meeting at the top of the screen.
+7. When you're done editing the transcript, click on the Zoom meeting title at the top of the screen.

 Title of video